What’s in Season? 6 Healthy Spring Vegetables to Enjoy Now

 Dandelion root and leaves contains calcium, vitamin A, antioxidants, and fiber.
 They also help to cleanse the liver and kidneys and studies show they have benefits for those with diabetes as well as those with stomach conditions and urinary tract disorders.
 It should also be noted that dandelion has been known to work on the bowels and can have a laxative effect.
 Dandelion may also interfere with antibiotic absorption.
 If you are unsure, talk to your healthcare provider.

 #6.
-Other vegetables you may find at your local farmer’s market (or in your own backyard) right now that pack a nutritional punch are: carrots, cabbage, bok choi, artichoke (Western states), radish, and spinach.
+Any other vegetables in season you can find at your local farmer’s market (or in your own backyard) that pack a nutritional punch.
+Some you might find include: carrots, cabbage, bok choi, artichoke (Western states), radish, and spinach.

 Get on the Farmer’s Market Bandwagon.
 It’s Good for You and Your Community!